Diploma in International Maritime Arbitration (April 2025)

 Overview

-Maritime arbitration has always been the dispute resolution forum of choice since ancient times, and it continues to be particularly suited to resolve these novel and complex international disputes, which usually involve multiple jurisdictions.
+Maritime arbitration has been the dispute resolution forum of choice since ancient times, and it continues to be particularly suited to resolve novel and complex international disputes, which usually involve multiple jurisdictions.
 Parties have the option to appoint arbitrators with experience in the industry and understanding of the particularities of shipping.
 Furthermore, flexible arbitral procedures and enhanced enforcement prospects, via the New York Convention, often make arbitration an attractive option for maritime dispute resolution compared to court proceedings.

-In addition, the course is designed to provide the candidate with the knowledge required to analyse submissions, arrive at a conclusion and write a final, reasoned and enforceable arbitration award in compliance with the Arbitration Act 1996 and maritime arbitration rules.
+You will gain the knowledge required to analyse submissions, arrive at a conclusion and write a final, reasoned and enforceable arbitration award in compliance with the Arbitration Act 1996 and maritime arbitration rules.

 George Lambrou